 Ashokastami Festival is one such event that is celebrated with great enthusiasm and fervour.
-This auspicious Hindu festival falls on the 8th day (‘Ashtami’) of Shukla Paksha (moon in waxing phase) in the ‘Chaitra’ month.
-As per the Gregorian calendar, this date falls ion either March or April.
-The festival also falls during the ‘Chaitra Navratri’ festival.
-It is dedicated to Goddess Parvati and Lord Shiva.
+This auspicious Hindu festival falls on the 8th day (Ashtami) of Shukla Paksha (moon in waxing phase) in the Chaitra month.
+As per the Gregorian calendar, this date falls either in March or April, during the Chaitra Navratri Festival.
+Ashokastami, also known as Ashok Ashtami, is dedicated to Goddess Parvati and Lord Shiva.

 The best place to observe Ashokastami Festival is Unakoti in Tripura.
 It is a serene district in the state.
 The district is located at a distance of 2,303, 3,373, 3,149, 1,427 km from Delhi, Bengaluru, Mumbai, and Kolkata respectively.
 Here are the three modes of transport via which you can reach the festival location.

-By Train.
 The nearest railway station to the festival location is Agartala Railway Station.
 It was built in 2008 and was also rebuilt in 2016.
-After Guwahati, this was the second railway station in the north-eastern India which is connected to the Indian railways.
+After Guwahati, this was the second railway station in north-eastern India which is connected to the Indian railways.
 From the station, you can take public transport to reach the Ashokastami Festival location.
-Here is how you can reach Unakoti via rail network.
+Here is how you can reach Unakoti via the rail network.

-By Road.
 If you live nearby, you can also choose the road route.
 Here is road route information.
 You can drive your own car or hire a cab or taxi.

 Frequently Asked Questions about Ashokastami Festival 2023

 Q. What is Ashokastami Festival?